AdaCore/RecordFlux/doc/language_reference/language_reference.rst

 ----------------------------

 Expressions of this category yield a boolean result.
-Extended boolean expressions are used in sessions.
+Extended boolean expressions are used in state machines.

 **Syntax**